-Suspend to read ready timing: 100μs Resume to another suspend timing: 400μs
+Suspend to read ready timing (t{SUS}): 100μs (TYP) Resume to another suspend timing (t{RS}): 80μs (TYP)

-PROGRAM/ERASE SUSPEND DURING SECTOR-ERASE OR BLOCK-ERASE (PERSUS 75h/B0h)
+SUSPEND DURING SECTOR-ERASE OR BLOCK-ERASE (PERSUS 75h/B0h)

-The Program/Erase Suspend allows the interruption of Sector Erase and Block Erase operations.
-After the Program/Erase Suspend, program, read related, resume and reset commands can be accepted.
-But non-volatile Write Status Register instruction (01h) and Erase instructions are not allowed during Erase Suspend.
+The Suspend command allows the interruption of Sector Erase and Block Erase operations.
+But Suspend command will be ignored during Chip Erase operation.
+After the Suspend command, other commands include array read operation can be accepted.

+But Write Status Register command (01h) and Erase instructions are not allowed during Erase Suspend.
+Also, array read for being erased sector/block is not allowed.

-To execute the Program/Erase Suspend operation, the host drives CE# low, sends the Program/Erase Suspend command cycle (75h/B0h), then drives CE# high.
-The Function Register indicates that the erase has been suspended by changing the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit in the Status Register or wait the specified time t{SUS}.
-When ESUS bit is issued, the Write Enable Latch (WEL) bit will be reset.
+To execute Erase Suspend operation, the host drives CE# low, sends the Suspend command cycle (75h/B0h), then drives CE# high.
+The Function Register indicates that the Erase has been suspended by setting the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
+To determine when the device will accept a new command, poll the WIP bit or wait the specified time t{SUS}.
+When ESUS bit is set to "1", the Write Enable Latch (WEL) bit clears to "0".